If you’re planning to climb Kilimanjaro in 2022, you probably have lots of questions about the Coronavirus situation in Tanzania.

 - How safe is it to travel to Tanzania at the moment?

-Kilimanjaro Coronavirus Situation (FAQ)
+Kilimanjaro Coronavirus Situation FAQs

 Is Tanzania currently open to tourists?

 In short, yes, Tanzania is currently open to tourists.
+According to the CDC, Tanzania currently has a level 1 ranking of COVID-19 infections, which is low.

-You will also need to complete this online Tanzanian Traveller’s Survey form.
+You will need to complete this online Tanzanian Traveller’s Survey form.
 The form needs to be completed no more than 24 hours before departure.

 You will also be subject to enhanced screening checks on arrival in Tanzania.
 These include a rapid Covid-19 test that you will need to pay $25 for.
-If you test positive you will need to quarantine for 14 days.
+If you test positive for Covid-19, you will need to quarantine for 14 days.

 Do I need a negative Covid-19 test to travel to and from Tanzania?